mgamio/blog/_posts/2023-02-02-rate-limit.md

 But in reality, web Clients are automated, especially in B2B integrations, where developers on the client side send hundreds or thousands of requests per minute to analyze random data during the implementation stage.

-We should implement a rate limit to protect our software infrastructure from unintentional requests that exceed the regular consumption of our web services.
+We should implement a Rate Limiting Algorithm to protect our software infrastructure from unintentional requests that exceed the regular consumption of our web services.

 <div>
 {%- include inArticleAds.html -%}